lauren-west/cs124/docs/design.md

 Lastly we took advice from our design lecture and aligned our elements properly and changed our fonts to match those recommended.

 ![imglab4](https://user-images.githubusercontent.com/54875885/140462252-cf768e90-90e3-452c-a879-7aa7fe7c12d3.jpg)

+In Lab 5, we designed and implemented a simple interface for a mobile web app.
+This app manages a list of items the user desires to complete.
+Our web app is written in React and has full functionality.

 ## Walkthrough